Fractal 1

 This is a virtual international seminar organized by Mario Bonk, Yunping Jiang, Zhiqiang Li, and Mitsuhiro Shishikura.
 The seminar focuses on quasiconformal geometry, complex dynamics, and analysis and geometry on metric spaces.
 We invite anyone interested to participate, and to volunteer talks.

-The seminar runs monthly on Tuesdays (US time) / Wednesdays (Asia time) around mid of the month.
+The seminar runs monthly on Tuesdays or Wednesdays (US time) / Wednesdays or Thursdays (Asia time) around mid of the month.
 We will have two speakers each month.

 Date & Time: